mermaid-js/mermaid/docs/classDiagram.md

 <<interface>> Shape
 Shape : noOfVertices
 Shape : draw()
+class Color{
+    <<enumeration>>
+    RED
+    BLUE
+    GREEN
+    WHITE
+    BLACK
+}
 ```

 ## Styling

-Styling of the a class diagram is done by defining a number of css classes.
+Styling of the class diagram is done by defining a number of css classes.
 During rendering these classes are extracted from the file located at src/themes/class.scss

 ### Styling Classes used